danielhirt/danielhirt/README.md

 - 👋 Hi, I’m Daniel!
 I code for fun and for money!
-- 👀 I’m interested in new databases, AI, and Rust/Zig.
+- 👀 I’m interested in hardware/systems programming, quantitative trading, AI, and new databases.
-- 🌱 I’m currently learning Golang & Rust
+- 🌱 I’m currently learning high performance C++ and Golang.
 - 💻 I'm currently building CipherSeal and jellyfish
 - 📫 How to reach me: Email: danielchirt16@gmail.com